amanjpro/zahak/training.md

 and `outcome` are reported in the eyes of white.

-`zahak-trainer` is somewhat flexible, you can tweak a some of the internal parametrs to give your net special characteristics:
+`zahak-trainer` is somewhat flexible, you can tweak a some of the internal parameters to give your net special characteristics:

 ```
 $ ./zahak-trainer -help